MarisaKirisame/DefComBlog/Calculator.md

       throw new RuntimeException("...");
     }

 What do I put in here?
 Seems like we are stuck!
-For a good reason: we now have
+For a good reason: we now have unknown variables in our language, but we dont know which value they are.
+Luckily, they are all user-defined variable, so we can require our user pass in
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzM0NzM2NTk1LC0yMDUzMDkzMTYyLC0xMT
+eyJoaXN0b3J5IjpbLTIwMzA2MTQxNzUsMzM0NzM2NTk1LC0yMD
-A0NTM0NjkzLC0xODg0OTkwMTMzLC0xNTI2OTUyNDQ4LDU1NTk4
+UzMDkzMTYyLC0xMTA0NTM0NjkzLC0xODg0OTkwMTMzLC0xNTI2
-ODY3MSwtNjYxNDcyMjM5XX0=
+OTUyNDQ4LDU1NTk4ODY3MSwtNjYxNDcyMjM5XX0=
 -->